slu-openGIS/compstatr/cran-comments.md

 ## Release summary
-This is the second re-submission of our initial CRAN submission based on feedback from Matthias Sterrer and then Swetlana Herbrandt.

-The second resubmission made the following changes:

-1. Added a link to the `DESCRIPTION` file to the data source
-2. Ensured that the examples in `example.R` and `create.R` read from and write to a temporary directory
-3. add a function `cs_address()` to facilitate concatenation of street addresses prior to geocoding

-The first resubmission made the following changes:

-1. add executable examples for `cs_prep_year()`, `cs_load_year()`, and `cs_projectXY`
-2. in order to facilitate (1), we have added a `cs_example()` function for creating a sample year worth of `.csv` files
-3. clarify `DESCRIPTION` for package based on the feedback we recieved

-### Original summary
-This package is a compliment to an existing CRAN package, `stlcsb`, which provides access to non-emergency call data.
-Though this package is focused on St. Louis, it provides access to detailed data about a city with one of the highest violent crime rates in the United States, an issue of interest to researchers both within St. Louis and nationally.
-It also provides categorization tools that are more broadly applicable to police data from around the United States.
+This is an update to the current CRAN version, which adds a number of functions for scraping St. Louis crime data directly from the web.
+Three new functions (along with associated documentation and unit tests) are introduced.
+In addition, the 1 NOTE on the CRAN package check results page has been addressed by removing the `tibble` package from Imports.

 ## Test environments
-* local OS X install, R 3.5.2
+* local OS X install, R 3.6.1
-* ubuntu 14.04 (on Travis CI), R-release, R-oldrel, R-devel
+* Linux xenial distribution (on Travis CI): R-release, R-oldrel, R-devel, R-3.4.4, and R-3.3.3
-* macOS (on Travis CI), R-release, R-oldrel
+* macOS (on Travis CI): R-release, R-oldrel, R-3.4.4, and R-3.3.3
-* windows i386 (on Appveyor), R-release, R-oldrel, R-devel
+* windows x64 (on Appveyor): R-release, R-patched, R-oldrel, R-devel, R-3.4.4, and R-3.3.3
-* windows x64 (on Appveyor), R-release, R-oldrel, R-devel
+* windows i386 (on Appveyor): R-patched
 * winbuilder, R-release, R-oldrel, R-devel

+* r-hub not used because it lacks dependencies needed to build `sf` on Debian

 ## R CMD check results
-* There were no ERRORs, WARNINGs, or NOTEs with local checks or on Travis CI/Appveyor.
+* There were no ERRORs, WARNINGs, or NOTEs with local or CI checks.

-* winbuilder and `devtools::release()` both note that this is a new submission to CRAN
-* winbuilder identified one word that may be misspelled in the `DESCRIPTION` file - it is spelled correctly.

 ## Reverse dependencies
 Not applicable.